Paco Rabanne by Zak Group, United Kingdom28 June,2016

 This architectural past and the strong shapes and cuts of Paco Rabanne’s garments is also reflected in the redrawing of the label’s monogram.
 The heavy fill is gone and replaced with the lighter and more current qualities of a single line weight that focuses on structure.
 It was never particularly smart in its combination of letters but did use positive and negative space effectively.
 This new iteration, however, feels far more appropriate, introducing a bit of contrast and visual interest in conjunction with logotype, sharper more defined and distinctive letter shapes and improved balance.

 Much like the logotype, Paco Sans, a new custom typeface, combines geometric qualities with warmer human forms.
-Although there is an economy of expression here, there are some interesting and occasionally curious letterforms (particularly the r drawn from the monogram).
+Although there is an economy of expression here, there are some interesting and occasionally curious letterforms (particularly the r, drawn from the monogram).
 These bring a touch of character to an identity that has been distilled down to a few key assets but clearly referential in its architectural qualities.
-This also comes through in typesetting, the rubber bands that hold together loose printed materials, robust boards and an abundance space.
+This also comes through in typesetting, the custom rubber bands, robust boards and an abundance space.

 Like many other fashion labels, lifestyle, positioning and the style and structure of garments are better expressed through image.
 Typography anchors some distinctive art direction at the foot of the campaign sheets.
 Although the logotype has been drawn with a eye for ink traps and better definition at smaller sizes, and identity as a whole feels more refined with fewer but more defined assets, there is still a lot of impact drawn from these, particularly in the use of their proportion within the context of bags.
 Both logotype and monogram, where often you see subtlety, are applied at size creating a strong continuity between print and digital experience.